 Alcohol-based hand rubs are a good alternative for disinfecting hands if a sink is not available.
 Hand rubs should be spread over the entire surface of hands, fingers, and wrists until dry, and may be used several times.
 These rubs can be used repeatedly without skin irritation or loss of effectiveness.
 Hand rubs are available as a liquid or wipe in small, portable sizes that are easy to carry in a pocket or handbag.
 When a sink is available, visibly soiled hands should be washed with soap and water.

 Wash your hands after coughing, blowing the nose, or sneezing.
-While it is not always possible to avoid being near a person who is sick, avoiding touching your eyes, nose, or mouth to prevent the spread of infection.
+While it is not always possible to avoid being near a person who is sick, avoid touching your eyes, nose, or mouth to prevent the spread of infection.

 In addition, tissues should be used to cover the mouth when sneezing or coughing.
 These used tissues should be disposed of promptly.
 Sneezing/coughing into your sleeve (at the inner elbow) is another way to contain sprays of saliva and secretions and will not contaminate your hands.